petergullberg/brewbutton/README.md

 * You may need to have experimental settings in the browser (To be verified)
 * You need Windows 10, BLE does not work on W7
 * Chrome / (new) Edge works fine, but NOT Safari (and no plans)
-* May work on Chrome Android
+* Android - works with Chrome
+* iOS - tested with BlueFy
 * iOS is not really working today, and currently no plans
 * Have tried WebBluetooth w/ Chrome on W10 and MacBook Pro from 2012, and works fine.
 * On Windows 10, you MUST pair the Nespresso machine from Windows control panel.